What makes your product a cosmetic in the European Union and the United Kingdom

 Do you have problematic allegations?
 We invite you to contact us to find together alternatives without denaturing your product and brand identity.

-Borderline products in the EU/UK: when a cosmetic can also be a medicinal product, a Medical Device or a biocide
+Borderline products in the EU/UK: when a cosmetic can also be a medicinal product, a Medical Device, an usual product or a biocide

 To summarize, categorizing a product depends on the formula, the allegations and the primary function.
-The boundary between a cosmetic, a medicinal product, a Medical Device or a biocide can be blurry in many cases.
+The boundary between a cosmetic, a medicinal product, a usual product and a Medical Device or a biocide can be blurry in many cases.
 You will find below some examples of borderline products.

 - Cosmetic –> Primary function is to clean.